 The best part about Chacarita is that there is literally something to discover around every corner.
 Unfortunately there is no blog about the cemetery… enough material certainly exists.
 But a webpage maintained by Hernán Santiago Vizzari does a nice job of presenting Chacarita Cemetery’s history & unique character (Spanish only).

-Some content originally published as a series of several posts in June 2008 on an older version of my blog, Line of Sight.
+Some content originally published as a series of several posts in June 2008 on an older version of my blog, Endless Mile.